Cabarete, the Dominican Republic

 What do expats find most challenging?

 "Expats in Cabarete, Dominican Republic often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The laid-back, "island time" mentality can also be a challenge for those accustomed to punctuality and strict schedules.
 The difference in living standards and infrastructure, such as frequent power outages and unreliable internet, can be difficult to adjust to.
 Additionally, navigating the local bureaucracy and legal system, especially for property ownership or starting a business, can be complex and time-consuming.
-Lastly, some expats may struggle with cultural differences in social norms and etiquette, such as attitudes towards personal space, noise levels, and customer service," wrote one member in Cabarete.
+Lastly, some expats may struggle with cultural differences in social norms and etiquette, such as attitudes towards personal space, noise levels, and customer service," wrote a member in Cabarete.

 Is there a lot of crime in Cabarete?